 Death and Rebirth in a Southern City: Richmond’s Historic Cemeteries

 At first I was content to teach classes on central Virginia’s historic cemeteries and lead occasional tours.
-But with all the possibilities suggested by student research, and with so many volunteers and professionals transforming the city’s historic burial landscape, it struck me that there is a much larger story to tell.
+But with so many activists and professionals transforming the city’s historic burial landscape, it struck me that there is a much larger story to tell.

 The project benefits from the efforts of hundreds of students, residents, officials, and volunteers, and it aims to illustrate the rich information about the region’s past that these sites can convey as sources.